-60 Cymraeg 2050 A Million Welsh Speakers, Welsh Government (2017) Version for Cabinet 14th November 2022
+60 Cymraeg 2050 A Million Welsh Speakers, Welsh Government (2017)

 11.175 The need to safeguard, promote and enhance the Welsh language applies to developments proposed across the County and is not restricted to specific areas within the County.
 Development proposals will be required to acknowledge the official status of the Welsh language and commit to treating the Welsh language no less favourably than the English language.